 - Safe box

 - Satellite TV

 All meals are included, served in the dining room or on the terrace.
 The food is a mixture of Costa Rican delicacies and international staples, using fresh, local ingredients; menus change weekly and there are always several options for each course (including vegetarian dishes and gluten-free options).
 The chef may also be able to make dishes to order with advance notice.

 Breakfast is served between 6.30 and 10.30am (and can be taken in your suite on request), with a choice of hot and cold options.
 A typical selection might include Costa Rican flambé pancakes with maple syrup, a tropical fruit salad, omelettes, or a traditional 'Tico' breakfast of gallo pinto, sweet fried plantains and fresh tortillas.

 Soft drinks with meals are included in the rates, and there’s a list of wines and cocktails for an additional charge.
-Complimentary afternoon tea and coffee is also served, along with a selection of home-baked goods (the chocolate chip cookies are great to return to after a day's excursion), so there's plenty of opportunity to indulge yourselves.
+Complimentary afternoon tea and coffee is also served.

 If you fancy a change, the restaurants of Playa del Coco are just a short taxi ride (or a longer walk) away.
 Recommended are Las Olax, Café de Playa and Tiki Coco, all right on the beach.
 A bit further away in Playa Hermosa (about 20 minutes' drive) is the lovely Roberto’s at La Gaviota Tropical, which does a mix of seafood, meat dishes, sandwiches, salads and local Tico favourites in a great oceanside setting.